STAMP calls Board of Reviews “apology” a farce

 The panel last night circulated confidential information to notorious far-Right leaders, including Paul Fromm.

 On the first day of the panel’s hearings into Canada Post’s delivery of the Holocaust-denying, white supremacist tabloid, multiple requests were made by victims that their personal information be kept strictly confidential.
-All the panellists agreed to do so, on the record.
+All the panelists agreed to do so, on the record.

 Many of the victims had already been the targets of defamatory libel in the pages of Your Ward News, and threats and intimidation.
-In fact, Lisa Kinsella and her husband Warren were successful last week in bringing a criminal complaint against the publisher and editor of the tabloid for uttering threats.
+In fact, Lisa Kinsella and her husband Warren were successful last month in bringing a criminal complaint against the publisher and editor of the tabloid for uttering threats.
 The court agreed that the co-accused should be compelled to answer to the charge for their “bludgeon to death” statement.

-“The people behind Your Ward News are dangerous, and the panel was aware of the concerns,” said Lisa Kinsella.
+“The people behind Your Ward News are dangerous, and the panel was aware of the concerns,” said Kinsella.
 “This kind of mistake, by a government body, is shocking and appalling.”